 Next Level Lacrosse is committed to providing a terrific lacrosse experience that is intensely focussed on player development and character formation.
 Players at all levels will improve significantly through professional coaching and carefully designed training programs that stress proper technique and a tireless work ethic.
 Our expert coaches serve as role models and will strive to teach your son or daughter how to be a fearless leader, a selfless teammate, and a mature competitor.

-Next Level Lacrosse begins with LaxKids, our soft stick program for boys and girls developed to teach the basics in a fun and safe environment.
+Next Level Lacrosse begins with our LaxKids beginner clinic.
+This soft stick program for boys and girls was developed to teach the basics in a fun and safe environment.
 Like many of our programs, there is a gradual progression within LaxKids based on a combination of age and ability.
+LaxKids training program is held each fall and spring outdoors at Washington Episcopal School or The Heights School.

-Once our coaches have deemed a player ready, he or she is invited to choose between our famous lineup of Boys Clinics or Girls Clinics offered year-round at our state of the art indoor facility.
+Once our coaches have deemed a player ready, he or she is invited to choose between our lineup of Boys Clinics or Girls Clinics offered year-round outdoors at Washington Episcopal School or The Heights School.
 Our clinics are the backbone of our program and there is no better source of elite lacrosse instruction and training.

-After completing at least one introductory clinic, players are invited to participate in our rec league.
-The Boys Little and Big Spartans and Girls Little and Big Spartans operate in the fall and spring months and are held at one of our conveniently located turf fields.
-These rec leagues are led by our very own travel team coaches who provide an unmatched level of instruction and support in a fun and less competitive format.
+After completing at least one introductory clinic, players are invited to participate in our rec training program.
+The Boys Little & Big Spartans and Girls Little & Big Spartans operate in the fall, winter and spring months and are held outdoors at Washington Episcopal School or The Heights School.
+This rec training program is led by our very own travel team coaches and players who provide an unmatched level of instruction and support in a fun and less competitive format.

 Players as young as second grade are invited to try out for our more competitive Boys Travel Team Program or Girls Travel Team Program.
 These teams require a yearlong commitment and are meant for the serious youth lacrosse player.